nasa-jpl/ION-DTN/gh-pages/docs/SOP-for-ION.md

 ## Multicast Best Practices

-Multicast can be benefical in reducing bandwidth utilization when a bundle's ADU must be delivered to multiple locations, but there are a few considerations to ensure it operates correctly.
+Multicast can be beneficial in reducing bandwidth utilization when a bundle's ADU must be delivered to multiple locations, but there are a few considerations to ensure it operates correctly.

 - Defining the IMC forwarder scheme (`a scheme`) should occur in the same place as the IPN forwarder as it has been found to cause issues if the scheme is added elsewhere
 - IMC endpoint definitions should occur after IPN endpoints are defined as multicast messages still originate from IPN endpoints